Jthora/CosmicCypher/CosmicCypherApp/Pods/SwiftAA/README.md

 Pull requests are accepted only about the Objective-C(++) and Swift code.
 The AA+ code changes must be directed (as I will personnaly do if I need to) to the original source (see the [AA+ website](http://www.naughter.com/aa.html)).

-Today's version of AA+ used in SwiftAA is 2.08 (released October 22th, 2019).
+Today's version of AA+ used in SwiftAA is 2.44 (released 14 July 2022).

 Caution on Coordinates